How phone cards are graded

 Phone Card Grading's Objective Fixed Criteria

-Phone Card Grading utilizes standardized, objective, fixed criteria unique to phone cards during the grading process.
+Phone Card Grading utilizes standardized, objective, fixed criteria some of which are unique to phone cards during the grading process.
 Our guidelines and benchmarks are not influenced by personal choices or market fluctuations but instead are determined by industry standards in judging the condition of a phone card.
+Each card is evaluated both to the naked eye and under magnification to assess the following criteria.
+A final, overall grade will be assigned including all of these considerations and the quality of the phone card.

 Need help with your Account?
 Start here